 A great idea I had in mind is to have a ice cream sundae party and have friends over.
 Let them choose their own flavors and toppings… sounds like fun huh?
 I think it’s the perfect dessert on a summer day with friends.
 Plus everyone can get creative with their toppings.The base of the granola has oats, honey, vanilla extract and coconut oil.
 Use dried berries you like, I go for dried cherries, figs, blueberries and apricots.
 For the nuts and seeds, I like to use a combination of whatever I have on hand, which usually includes almonds, cashews, pecans, chia seeds, sunflower seeds and sesame seeds.

 Now all you have to do is mix everything together, spread the oat mixture on a parchment-lined baking sheet for easy clean-up, and pop it in the oven.

 Homemade granola, if you haven’t made it before, is so easy to make.
 Also, if you feel intimidated at all with making your own granola or don’t have the time, grab a bag or two of Simple Truth organic granola, it’s really good too, they are available only at your local Kroger stores.
 The star of this show, really, is the ice cream.
 So lets begin with this sweet treat. really the only part that is the recipe here is the granola, the rest is up to you.
 I’ll share what I added on my sundaes.

 ICE CREAM SUNDAES, GRANOLA & BERRIES

-1 1/2 cup nuts (mix in what you have) I used almonds, cashews and pecans
+- 1 1/2 cup nuts (whatever you desire or have on hand - I used almonds, cashews, and pecans)

-3/4 cup total other mix-ins to add after baking: dried cherries, figs, apricots, blueberries
+- 3/4 cup total of other mixins like dried cherries, figs, apricots, blueberries

 DID YOU MAKE THIS RECIPE?